BetterDiscord/docs/docs/users/getting-started/configuration.md

 ### Minimap

-This option determines if the minimap that represents the code on the right side should be hidden or shown.
+This option determines if the minimap that represents the code on the right-hand side should be hidden or shown.

 ### Reference Tooltips